joudbitar/dsa-teacher/docs/README.md

-# DSA Lab Platform Documentation
+# Shelly Platform Documentation

-Welcome to the DSA Lab knowledge base.
+Welcome to the Shelly knowledge base.
 This manual explains every component of the platform—from provisioning the dashboard to installing, operating, and troubleshooting the CLI.
 Whether you are an instructor, learner, or platform maintainer, you will find authoritative guidance here.

 ---